Diffusion occurs when molecules move:

 Answer

 As water evaporates from the leaves during transpiration, it creates a suction force or tension in the xylem vessels.
-As a result of transpiration, a suction force is created in the xylem vessel.
-This force causes the water to be pulled up from the xylem in the roots to the stem and then to the leaves.
-This suction force helps draw more water up through the stem, which in turn causes the roots to absorb more water from the soil.
+This force pulls water upward from the roots through the stem to the leaves.
+It also helps the roots absorb more water from the soil.
 This pulling force is called transpirational pull.

 How does temperature, light intensity and wind affect transpiration?